-The information in this Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended ("Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange Act"), which are subject to the "safe harbor" created by those sections.
+The information in this Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended ("Securities" (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange" (the "Exchange Act"), which are subject to the "safe harbor" created by those sections.
 These forward-looking statements reflect our management's beliefs and views with respect to future events and are based on estimates and assumptions as of the date of this report and are subject to risks and uncertainties.
 We may, in some cases, use words such as "anticipate," "believe," "could," "continue," "estimate," "expect," "intend," "may," "objective," "plan," "potential," "predict," "project," "should," "will," "would," or the negative of those terms, and similar expressions that convey uncertainty of future events or outcomes to identify these forward-looking statements.
-Forward-looking statements in this report include, but are not limited to, statements regarding:
+Any statements contained herein that are not statements of historical facts may be deemed to be forward-looking statements.
+Forward-looking statements in this report include, but are not limited to, statements regarding: about:

-- our plans to focus on oscillators, clock ICs, resonators and timing synchronization solutions and to expand our presence in these markets; - our expectations regarding our ability to address market and customer demands and to develop new or enhanced solutions to meet those demands in a timely manner; - anticipated trends, challenges and growth in our business and the markets in which we operate, including pricing expectations; - our expectations regarding our revenue, average selling prices, gross margin, and expenses; - our expectations regarding the effects of macroeconomic events in 2023; - our expectations regarding dependence on a limited number of customers and end customers; - our customer relationships and our ability to retain and expand our customer relationships and to achieve design wins; - our expectations regarding the success, cost, and timing of new products; - the size and growth potential of the markets for our solutions, and our ability to serve and expand our presence in those markets; - our plans to expand sales and marketing efforts through increased collaboration with our distributors and contracted sales representatives, and our plans to grow direct online sales through our self-service online store; - our expectations to identify new customers and deliver differentiated precision timing solutions to them; - our goal to become the leading provider of precision timing solutions; - our positioning of being designed into current systems as well as future products;
+- our plans to focus on oscillators, clock ICs, resonators and timing synchronization solutions and to aggressively expand our presence in these markets; - our expectations regarding our ability to address market and customer demands and to timely develop new or enhanced solutions to meet those demands in a timely manner; demands;

-- our belief that our advanced packaging designs can enable the smallest footprints in the industry and provide higher system performance; - our expectations regarding competition in our existing and future markets; - the impact the COVID-19 pandemic will have on our business, employees, revenue and other operating results, liquidity, and cash flows, and its impact on the businesses of our suppliers and customers, and our anticipated responses thereto; - our expectations regarding regulatory developments in the United States and foreign countries; - our expectations regarding the performance of, and our relationships with, our third-party suppliers and manufacturers; - our expectations regarding our and our customers' ability to respond successfully to technological or industry developments; - our expectations regarding our ability to attract and retain key personnel; - our expectations regarding intellectual property and related litigation;
+- anticipated trends, challenges and growth in our business and the markets in which we operate, including pricing expectations; - our expectations regarding our revenue, average selling prices, gross margin, and expenses; - our expectations regarding the effects of macroeconomic events in 2023; 2024; - our expectations regarding dependence on a limited number of customers and end customers; - our customer relationships and our ability to retain and expand our customer relationships and to achieve design wins; - our expectations regarding the success, cost, and timing of new products; - the size and growth potential of the markets for our solutions, and our ability to serve and expand our presence in those markets; - our plans to expand sales and marketing efforts through increased collaboration with our distributors and contracted sales representatives, and our plans to grow direct online sales through our self-service online store; - our expectations to identify new customers and deliver differentiated precision timing Precision Timing solutions to them; them through digital marketing strategies; - our goal to become the leading provider of precision timing solutions; Precision Timing solutions for advanced and challenging applications; - our positioning of being designed into current systems as well as future products; - our belief that our advanced packaging designs can enable the smallest footprints in the industry and provide higher system performance; industry; - our expectations regarding competition in our existing and future markets; - our expectations of the success of our acquisitions and how we integrate and generate revenue; - the impact a pandemic, epidemic, or other outbreak of disease may in the COVID-19 pandemic will future have on our business, employees, revenue results of operations and other operating results, liquidity, and cash flows, and its impact on financial condition, as well as the businesses of our suppliers and customers, and our anticipated responses thereto; customers; - our expectations regarding regulatory developments in the United States and foreign countries; - our expectations regarding the performance of, and our relationships with, our third-party suppliers and manufacturers; - our expectations regarding our and our customers' ability to respond successfully to technological or industry developments; - our expectations regarding our ability to attract and retain key personnel; - our expectations regarding intellectual property and related litigation;